thomasstrassmann/get-2-10/README.md

 ## Features
 The following features were a decisive factor during the creation and should benefit the fun of the game:
 * The game was tested excessively on different devices.
-Therefore, the display should always be optimal, no matter on which device and whether portrait or landslide mode.
+Therefore, the display should always be optimal, no matter on which device and whether portrait or landscape mode.
 * The logging in of the questions is displayed graphically and the solution appears only seconds later, in order to build up suspense.
 * There is a gamble feature that allows players to risk their points to earn double the points.
 * The feedback after selected answer shows the user correct and incorrect answers.